thestormforge/optimize-controller/docs/redskyctl/redskyctl_login.md

 ### Options

 ```
       --force         Overwrite existing configuration.
   -h, --help          help for login
-      --issuer string   Override the authorization server identifier.
       --name string   Name of the server configuration to authorize.
       --qr            Display a QR code instead of opening a browser.
-      --server string   Override the Red Sky API server identifier.
       --url           Display the URL instead of opening a browser.
 ```

 ### Options inherited from parent commands